-But you don’t have to leave the fireplace empty all winter, a big hole in the wall dragging heat out of your house.
-You can convert the old wood burning fireplace to gas and enjoy all the good things about a wood burning fireplace without any of the hassle.
+But you don’t have to leave the fireplace empty all winter.
+That’s a big hole in the wall dragging heat out of your house.
+Instead, you can convert the old wood-burning fireplace to gas and enjoy all the good things about a fireplace without any of the hassle.

-We don’t want to mislead you, so we won’t post a general price online.
 We want to talk to you so the details are clear.
-After all, cost is impacted by:
+After all, the cost is impacted by:

 - Your existing fireplace.

 - The gas model you want to buy.

 - The gas line and layout of your home.

 To be as accurate as possible and avoid any confusion, it’s best to talk to your contractor over the phone or in person.

 What Steps Need to Happen Along the Way?